 Rated among the best health and hospital facilities in the country, twelve hospitals are located in the County.
-Northwell Health (formerly the North Shore-LIJ Health System) is the County's largest health care and overall employer (approximately 48,000 employees).
-The North Shore University Hospital is the recipient of the Joint Commission on Accreditation of Healthcare Organizations ("JCAHO") Codman Award, the first health system to attain this distinction.
+Northwell Health (formerly the North Shore-LIJ Health System) is the County's largest health care and overall employer.
+The North Shore University Hospital is the recipient of the Joint Commission on Accreditation of Healthcare Organizations Codman Award, the first health system to attain this distinction.
 The Codman Award recognizes excellence in performance measurement.

-Other hospitals of note in the County include the Nassau University Medical Center in East Meadow, the County's public hospital, St. Francis Hospital in Roslyn, the Winthrop-University Hospital in Mineola, Mercy Medical Center in Rockville Centre, and South Nassau Communities Hospital in Oceanside.
+Other hospitals of note in the County include the Nassau University Medical Center in East Meadow, which is a public hospital, St. Francis Hospital in Roslyn, Winthrop-University Hospital in Mineola, Mercy Medical Center in Rockville Centre, and South Nassau Communities Hospital in Oceanside.